 Points are upfront charges for taking out a loan.
 Each point is 1% of the amount you are borrowing.
 So one point on a $200,000 loan is a $2,000 fee you have to pay at closing.

-Points usually come in two flavors: Origination points and discount points.
+Points usually come in two types: origination points and discount points.
 The first is a commission to the lender for making the loan.
 The second lets you buy down the interest rate.

 “The best way to choose a loan is to choose a zero-zero mortgage, one with no origination points and no discount points,” Clark says.